-Top Tips to Prevent a Running Injury
+Top Tips to Prevent Running Injuries

 Running is a great way to stay fit and healthy.
 However, like any exercise, it is possible to injure yourself.
 There are various ways in which we can injure ourselves to differing degrees.
-This blog will detail the types of injuries you can sustain and what can be done to prevent a running injury.
+This blog will detail the types of injuries you can sustain and what can be done to prevent running injuries.

 Types of Running Injuries

 There are many different types of running injuries, but some of the most common include:

 Achilles tendonitis: This is an inflammation of the Achilles tendon, which is the large tendon that connects the calf muscle to the heel bone.
 Achilles tendonitis can be caused by overstressing the tendon, wearing shoes that don’t provide enough support, or having tight calf muscles.